FortAwesome/wordpress-fontawesome/README.md

 Suppose you've installed a theme called "Radiance" and a plugin called "Shuffle" and that each of them depend on this plugin for their icons.

+You don't do anything to configure them to work together.
+Rather, they use this plugin's API to register their own requirements.

 On the plugin's settings page, you can see in the "Current Requirements" section what Font Awesome requirements Radiance and Shuffle have.
 If they have conflicting requirements, you'll see a simple error message to help you diagnose and resolve the problem.

-For example, suppose Radiance says it requires version Font Awesome version 5.1.0 or later, but Shuffle says it requires version 5.0.13.
-Well, we can't satisfy both, and we can load both versions, because that would break all of your icons.
+For example, suppose Radiance says it requires Font Awesome version 5.1.0 or later, but Shuffle says it requires version 5.0.13.
+Well, we can't satisfy both, and we can't just load both versions--one for each of them--because that would break all of your icons.
+You can only load one version of Font Awesome at a time.

 Instead, you'll see an error message that clearly shows which requirement is causing a conflict.
 You might resolve the problem by doing any or all of the following:

-1. Deactivating the Shuffle plugin
+1. Deactivate the Shuffle plugin
-1. Choosing a different theme
+1. Choose a different theme
-1. Contacting the developers of Radiance or Shuffle to suggest that they change their requirements to reduce conflicts
+1. Contact the developers of Radiance or Shuffle to suggest that they change their requirements to reduce conflicts

 While that might be a little bit of a hassle, at least it's clear and obvious and you know who to go to to resolve the problem.
-Not like the lawless ancient days when every plugin and theme tried to load its own version of Font Awesome and everyone crossed their fingers hoping it just worked, and when it didn't, you had no idea why.
+Not like the lawless days when every plugin and theme tried to load its own version of Font Awesome and everyone crossed their fingers hoping it just worked, and when it didn't, you weren't sure why.

-Now suppose that Radiance and Shuffle have compatible requirements, and further suppose that they make no requirement about the method---i.e. they're content with either webfont or svg.
+Now suppose that Radiance and Shuffle have compatible requirements, and that they make no particular requirement about the method---i.e. they're content with either webfont or svg.
 Well, then, if you as the web site owner prefer to use SVG, just make that selection and save those changes.
 Your SVG requirement will satisfy Radiance, Shuffle, and your own preference.
 Anywhere that you or those components place icons, they'll be rendered as SVG.

+### Dealing with Themes or Plugins That Try to Load Their Own Versions of Font Awesome

+Check the box next to "Remove Unregistered Clients" to try to stop other plugins or themes from loading unregistered (and therefore conflicting) versions of Font Awesome.

+There are lots of themes and plugins out there that use Font Awesome.
+Normally, they load their own version.
+This works fine if they are the only component that uses Font Awesome, or if it just happens to be the case _their_ version is the same as the version loaded by other plugins you may have installed (but even then, your web site could end up loading multiple instances of the same version, which is unnecessary, and bad for your web site's performance.)

+Perhaps, one day, any plugin you'd want to use that depends on Font Awesome will be compatible with this plugin.
+All your icon version compatibility problems would disappear.
+In the meantime, we can attempt to stop those other themes or plugins from trying to load their own versions of Font Awesome, while still allowing them to display their icons as expected.
+Since there are lots of ways to load Font Awesome, there's no guarantee that our approach will work for discovering and stopping unregistered clients from loading their own versions.
+But we can try, and most of the time, we expect it to succeed.

-# CAVEAT: Temporary Plugin Name Conflict
+# Temporary Plugin Name Conflict

 This plugin currently uses the same namespace as [this obsolete plugin](https://wordpress.org/plugins/font-awesome/) in the WordPress Plugins Directory.
 This plugin has not yet been published in the plugins directory, but must